vladpaun-tudelft/cse1105-csep-2024/docs/feedback/week-02.md

 Feedback:

 - The team discussed the action list from last week and mentioned that they have made progress.
-- Koen mentioned they weren't very involved in the project this week.
+- Piotr mentioned they weren't very involved in the project this week.
 Make sure to keep contributions equal, such that everyone can contribute in a meaningful manner.
 - The task distribution was nice pairing up less and more experienced team members to ensure that everyone can contribute.